 The MVA will accept a U.S. Birth Certificate as proof of identity.
 A U.S. Birth Certificate says “Certificate of Live Birth” at the top and has impressed seals in the bottom corners along with water marks.
 The MVA will not accept documents issued by a hospital, notification of birth, birth registration cards, and foreign birth certificates.

-If you were born in Maryland after January 1, 1939, and are:
+If you were born in Maryland January 1, 1939 or later, and are: